 When will my child take an exam?

-This is a question I am asked quite frequently and unfortunately it’s not always a quick answer!
-Here are a few things myself and my teachers have to consider…
+This is a question we are frequently asked and unfortunately it’s not always a quick answer!
+Here are a few considerations…

 * Class attendance, punctuality – very simply, if children are missing from class, they are missing what has been learnt.